-The Garden of Eden is actually a garden that was located on the east side of a region called Eden according to Genesis 2:8.
+The location of the Garden of Eden was on the east side of a region called Eden according to Genesis 2:8.
 The Hebrew word for Eden appears to mean “delight.”
 We are not completely sure about its meaning.

 And the LORD God planted a garden toward the east, in Eden; and there He placed the man whom He had formed.
 (NASB) Genesis 2:8

 It was a beautiful place according to Genesis 2:9-14.
 God provided this garden with trees and water.
 The trees were beautiful and provided food for the man and woman.
 Two of the trees were special: the tree of the knowledge of good and evil and the tree of life.

 And out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil.
 Now a river flowed out of Eden to water the garden; and from there it divided and became four rivers.
 The name of the first is Pishon; it flows around the whole land of Havilah, where there is gold.
 And the gold of that land is good; the bdellium and the onyx stone are there.
 And the name of the second river is Gihon; it flows around the whole land of Cush.
 And the name of the third river is Tigris; it flows east of Assyria.
 And the fourth river is the Euphrates.
 (NASB) Genesis 2:8-14

 A river flowed out of the garden.
 There is no name given for it.
 This river branched into four other rivers: Pishon, Gihon, Tigris, and the Euphrates.
 The location of the Pishon and Gihon rivers are unknown to us.
 Many have attempted to locate them.